Ceterai/Ceterai.github.io/MyEnternia/Wiki/Tsyntex/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Gheablast

+Tsyntex under phosic pressure allows to launch semiauto bursts of impulses on press, and create [gheatsyn charges](https://ceterai.github.io/MyEnternia/Wiki/gheatsyncharges) on hold.
+This was proven less effective against rogue or annoying drones, but more so towards unsuspecting poi, who didn't deserve this.
+Should never be used against altas too.

 ## Sources

 Can be crafted: